I Can't Afford My Friends Anymore

-When Emily*, who is in her early 30s, boarded a plane to visit her childhood friend, it ended up sparking the unraveling of their relationship.
+When Emily*, in her early 30s, boarded a plane to visit her childhood friend, it ended up sparking the unravelling of their relationship.
 She was struggling to make ends meet and had saved for months to afford the trip.
 So she was angered when, on the holiday, her friend’s work commitments meant she wasn’t as available as Emily had expected.

 AdvertisementADVERTISEMENT

-As inflation remains high and interest rates soar, more people like Emily are losing friendships because of money.
-Socializing is increasingly a luxury, with one study finding that the cost of living crisis has impacted about a third of people's ability to spend time with friends.
+As inflation remains high and borrowing costs soar, more people like Emily are losing friendships over money.
+Socialising is increasingly a luxury, with one study finding that the cost of living crisis has impacted about a third of people's ability to spend time with friends.
 Another recent study, conducted by Qualtrics on behalf of Intuit Credit Karma, surveyed more than 1,000 people over the age of 18 and found that more than a third of Gen Z and millennials have a friend who pushes them to overspend.

 Gillian, 23, says soaring costs mean she is now spending less time with people in her circle who frequent expensive bars and restaurants.
 "I joke that I can’t afford to hang out with certain friends of mine sometimes because I always end up spending more than I intended to when I go out with them."